DekuLiuTesla/CityGaussian/doc/run&eval.md

         --config configs/$COARSE_NAME.yaml \
         -n $COARSE_NAME \
 ```
+**Tips**: If you want to accelerate this part, you can use 7K iteration or lower resolution (Remember to adjust the resolution of estimated depth accordingly).
+But the overall performance may drop, as validated in our CityGaussianV2 paper and issue https://github.com/DekuLiuTesla/CityGaussian/issues/124.

 ### B. Model Partition and Data Assignment
 ```bash
 # $NAME is the name of parallel tuning config file.